officialhariprasath/youtube_auto_api/README.md

 pip install -r requirements.txt
 ```

-3. Run the Flask application:
+3. Run the Gradio application:
 ```bash
 python app.py
 ```

-4. Open your web browser and go to `http://127.0.0.1:5000/` to access the text generator UI.
+4. Gradio will provide a public URL (e.g., a Colab Share link) to access the text generator UI.

 ### Running the Script (for direct text generation)